 The College of Humanities, Arts and Social Sciences has 20 departments and 60 of the 90 majors available on campus.
 Each year the college hosts a theme – this year it’s “Justice” – around which lectures, discussions, service events and other activities are organized.
 UC Riverside is the only UC campus with a major in Creative Writing.

 UCR does not offer a pre-law major, but those interested in law school generally major in sociology with a law & society emphasis.
 And did you know that UCR has the world’s largest science fiction collection, with over 100,000 volumes, including the original Frankenstein?!

 Students with a GPA higher than 3.75 are invited to apply to the Honors College, which gives students the opportunity to take smaller classes with more faculty interaction, as well as community service programs.

-Evelyn, Suzie and Debbie have all visited UC Riverside!
+Many of Magellan’s counselors have visited UC Riverside!
 You can see all of our photos from several visits here.